John-Lluch/SWRevealViewController/README.md

 ## NOTE ( Version 2.3)

 * This version fixes an old bug that caused an incorrect initialization of the class on particular scenarios.
-* The old RevealControllerStoryboardExample has been removed from the report as it was deprecated, please look at the newest RevealControllerStoryboardExample2 instead.
+* The old RevealControllerStoryboardExample has been removed from the repo as it was deprecated, please use the newest RevealControllerStoryboardExample2 instead.

 ## NOTE ( Upgrading to Version 2.1)